-- a. the functions performed by all the relevant group entities, - b. the relevant risks assumed, - c. the assets used, and - d. an analysis of the relevant transfer pricing considerations (including methods used).
+- a. the functions performed by all the relevant group entities, and the economic significance of the functions, - b. the relevant risks assumed, - c. the assets used, and - d. an analysis of the relevant transfer pricing considerations (including methods used).

 With this information, revenue authorities in developing countries may be better prepared to assess the local activities and contributions regarding emission reduction projects and ask relevant questions upon audit, that way not spending unnecessary time and resources during those audits.